giorgossykas/Fingerprint-Recognition/README.md

 ![merge_from_ofoct(1)](https://user-images.githubusercontent.com/23582994/217827675-03e99e54-76fd-4282-b80f-79e78e3b21d6.jpg)

 ## Using the CNN method :
 If you do not want to train the network from scratch there is an already trained model which you can access and download [here](https://drive.google.com/drive/folders/1_SuyUE58SOivMXq-ux2pQu10yZ2ysoEZ?usp=sharing).
-You can also download the untrained model to compare the difference in results.
+You need to download both models in order for it to work.
+You can also use the untrained model alone to compare the difference in results.
 All the code was written in Python 3.9.

 Credits: